MounicaSubramanium/COVID-19/README.md

 JHU's time_series_19-covid-Confirmed.csv was taken, and repurposed it to get weather data for the dates and locations that are listed.

-Please see https://darksky.net/dev/docs and/or ./csv/READMD.md for meaning and units of each value.
+Please see https://darksky.net/dev/docs and/or https://github.com/imantsm/COVID-19/blob/master/csv/README.md for the meaning and unit of each value.
 Where applicable, units are pulled in SI units.

 <b>The following csv files are generated in the './csv' folder:<br></b>
   tMax_US.csv       - pulling 'temperatureHigh' from API call<br>